Kyriosity/use-dev/README+/tests/README+/unit_test-multi_feed.md

 # Test automation &mdash; Tests with multi-feed

-Either it's [TDD](https://github.com/Kyriosity/read-write/tree/main/README%2B/software/tests/asDrive)<sup>⬅️</sup> or proof of the existing code, the conventional approach to tests is to take a piece of functionality and write a proof routine for a particular run.
+Either it's [TDD](https://github.com/Kyriosity/read-write/tree/main/README%2B/software/tests/asDrive)<sup>⬅️</sup> or proof of the existing code, the conventional approach is to HIGHLIGHT a SOFTWARE piece (`class` or function) and write a test case, then next and so on.

+Being a good DAMP for .

+routine for a particular run.
 Let's illustrate with a primitive:\
 `Asserts: Root.Square(4) == 2`

 The next step is to supply various data and expectations - something that a ripe framework will provide out of the box:\